eleninistikaki/Workout-Wednesdays-Tableau-Challenges/README.md

 ## Tableau Desktop View

-1. Download `Superstore Sample` and open it
-2. Download the graph you wish to view in Tableau Desktop and open it
+1. Download the graph you wish to view in Tableau Desktop and open it
-3. Enjoy!
+2. Enjoy!

 ## Tableau Public View